-Nestled in the heart of Kentucky’s Outer Bluegrass region, Cedarmore rests on 600 acres of rolling hills and beautiful woodlands that showcase the glory of God’s creation to all who visit.
-Cedarmore camp exudes real Kentucky beauty that can be seen as guests enjoy the surrounding forests, daily see wildlife like the region’s foxes and deer, and get serenaded by the sounds of a crackling campfire set under the stars in the region’s glorious night skies.
+Nestled in the heart of Kentucky’s Outer Bluegrass region, Cedarmore rests on 600 acres of rolling hills and beautiful woodlands that showcase the glory of God’s creation.
+Guests will enjoy the surrounding cedar-filled forests, experience wildlife such as foxes and deer, be serenaded by the sounds of crackling campfires, and be mesmerized by the star-filled skies.

-Ready and able to accommodate groups of any size, Cedarmore’s amenities and natural beauty stand ready to serve the needs of your group.
-Our wide range of activities and varied choices in accommodations are sure to fit the needs of any group’s size and budget, whether your group is booking just for the day or for multiple days and nights.
-Cedarmore is conveniently located in proximity to Louisville, Lexington, and Cincinnati
+Conveniently located in proximity to Louisville, Lexington, and Cincinnati, Cedarmore can accommodate a group of any size up to 700 people.
+Our wide range of activities and varied choices in accommodations are sure to fit the needs of any group’s size and budget, whether your group is booking for the day or for multiple days and nights.

 FIELDS WORSHIP CENTER

-Cedarmore’s premier meeting space, Fields worship center is the perfect place to host larger conferences, retreats, and events.
-Equipped with the latest in A/V equipment, including graphic projection mapping for in-room themes, the theater style seating and full stage will meet all of your event needs.
-Fields worship center also features several breakout rooms for smaller group sessions.
+premier meeting space, Fields Worship Center is the perfect place to host larger conferences, retreats, and events.
+Equipped with options for the latest in A/V equipment, theater style seating and full stage will meet all of your event needs.
+Fields Worship Center also features easy access to several breakout rooms for smaller group sessions.

 BYRDWELL CONFERENCE CENTER

-Located in Boone Lodge, Crossings Café is the perfect place to relax and fellowship in a warm, classic coffee house style setting.
-Featuring Wi-Fi, leather sofas and high-top tables and chairs, Crossings Café can serve as a leader gathering room, a prime location for an upscale event, or serve as a venue for a movie night or acoustic music evening
+Located in Boone Lodge, Ebenezer Hall is the perfect place to relax and fellowship in a warm, classic coffee house style setting.
+Serving as your primary meeting space or in addition to your conference space, Ebenezer Hall can seat 100 people and is a prime location for an upscale event or can serve as a venue for a movie night or acoustic music evening.

 The beauty of Cedarmore’s natural surroundings is complemented by its variety of options for housing and accommodating the needs of any group.
 Below you will find descriptions of seven different housing options that are perfectly suited to host groups of any size.